computational-infrastructure/Caso3-Infracomp/README.md

 ### Communication prototype running

 1. Open a terminal at root of this project `Caso3-InfraComp/`.
-2. Run `make communication` for running all the components.
+2. Execute `java -cp ./bin app.App` for running all the components.
+This will ask you and start the desired number of clients, repeater and server.
+For each client, you will be asked to enter their client ID and message ID for being requested.
+Then you will be able to see the message received by each client with a thread indicator.

 If you want to individually visualize the components, run the following commands at different terminals: